JanWielemaker/openapi/README.md

 content_) and a default, the parameter is  missing in the client and the predicate succeeds if the server replies 204   or throws an exception as above otherwise.

+### Server reply

+The implementation skeleton for each  server   operation  has a variable `Response`.
+The implementation must succeed and   bind `Response` to one of the terms below.

+  - `status(Code)`
+  - `status(Code, Data)`

+Currently, `Data` must  be  a   term  suitable  for `json_write_dict/3`.
+Future versions will support a other replies   and  a hook to extend the reply types.

 ## Examples